Dr Viktor Dorfler

 I am a scholar, consultant, teacher, and speaker; my book What Every CEO Should Know About AI has been published by the Cambridge University Press in 2022.
 My scholarly research focuses on talent, creativity, intuition, and the grandmaster-apprentice relationship.
 I conducted in-depth open-ended interviews with 20 top scientists, including 17 Nobel Laureates and two Eckert-Mauchly Award winners, in order to understand the thinking of scientists at the highest level of mastery.
 As a practitioner, 1999-2004 I spearheaded the development of AI software, a knowledge-based expert system shell, compared various AI solutions, and explored the validity of AI.
 In my consultancy work, I advise companies on AI implementation to support complex decisions through modelling expert knowledge and on fostering grandmaster-apprentice relationships to improve organizational learning.
 I have been appointed member of the British Standard Institution's Artificial Intelligence Committee (BSI ART/001).

-I am Associate Professor of AI Strategy at the Department of Management Science, University of Strathclyde Business School, UK.
-I hold two Visiting Professor appointments; one at the Management Department, Faculty of Economics & Business, University of Zagreb, Zagreb, Croatia since 2009, and at the Doctoral School of Regional and Business Administration Sciences, Széchenyi University, Győr, Hungary since 2021.
+I am Professor of AI Strategy at the Department of Management Science, University of Strathclyde Business School, UK.
+I hold two Visiting Professor appointments; one at the Management Department, Faculty of Economics & Business, University of Zagreb, Zagreb, Croatia since 2009.

-Over the two and half years before the pandemic, I delivered 20 keynote and public talks on Human Mind and AI in New York, London, Dubai, Abu Dhabi, Muscat, Lausanne, Birmingham, and Budapest, as well as a TEDx talk.
+Since 2017, I delivered 203 keynote and public talks on AI and the Human Mind in New York, London, Dubai, Abu Dhabi, Muscat, Lausanne, Birmingham, and Budapest, as well as a TEDx talk.
 My talk at the BSI Conference in London in 2020 is available from my YouTube channel.
 Based on my 20+ years of research, consultancy and teaching, I argue that in the areas requiring original thinking, extraordinary achievements will come from smart people being supported by smart technology.

 My Google Scholar page